WristCoin/POS-Integration-SDK-iOS/README.md

 Coming soon: When returning wristband account/status information, the terminals use a TLV specification to encode the data.
 Star this repo to watch for updates as more documentation is released in the coming weeks.

+## Raw Command/Response Specification

+Comming soon: for those that may be interested in integrating the WristCoin Bluetooth terminal into a platform withoug direct SDK support, this specification will inform the development of the terminal communication details that this SDK abstracts.

 ## Requirements

 * Minimum iOS version for deployment is 12.0